thisisevilevil/evilevil365/_posts/2025-29-06-5Exciting-Windows11-Feature.md

 ---

 In the not so distant future, we will get some new and awesome features in Windows 11, as always.
-Here are some of them I found exciting.
+Here are some of them I find exciting.

 ![NewWindowsfeatures](/assets/images/2025-06-29-5Windows11-Features-Coming/Thumbnail.png?raw=true "New Windows Features thumbnail")